0xn0va/slh-sh/README.md

 # Query the database with SQL query or with provided arguments based on author, ID, theme and sub theme.
 slh-sh query John,120,192 Stage_1 Derogation -c
 slh-sh query "SELECT * FROM Stage_1 WHERE Author LIKE '%John%' AND ID IN (120,192) AND Theme = 'Derogation'" -s

+# Query ALL studies for a theme and subtheme and copy to clipboard.
+slh-sh query ALL Stage_1 Derogation -c

 # Open Google Drive folder in browser
 slh-sh gd